AmeliaG23/MyDrive/README.md

   If you are testing on iOS, you must use **Xcode** to build and run the project on a physical device.
   These features cannot be tested through Expo Go alone.

-- ⚠️ **Expo Go Compatibility**:
-  This project was created before the release of **Expo Go 54**.
-  If using newer versions, some functionality may not behave as expected without adjustments.

 ## Project Structure

 The project follows a standard React Native + Expo layout with organized folders for clarity.